elcicd/el-CICD-docs/foundations.md

 #### Dev Environment

-The Dev, or development, environment represents the initial deployment of a software Project immediately after a build.
+The Dev, or Development, Environment represents the initial deployment of a software Project immediately after a build.
 It should be a direct reflection of the source code as it currently exists in its SCM repository code at all times.
 In general, if at any time the current build in Dev does not reflect the current state of the SCM, then [The Build](#the-build) is considered to be broken.
 This is at the very heart of what continuous integration means.

 #### Test Environments